-Released January 27, 2012, by the National Agricultural Statistics Service (NASS), Agricultural Statistics Board, United States Department of Agriculture (USDA).
+Released February 1, 2013, by the National Agricultural Statistics Service (NASS), Agricultural Statistics Board, United States Department of Agriculture (USDA).

-Scope and Purpose: The January Cattle Survey is conducted annually and targets cattle and calf producers in the U.S., excluding Alaska.
-The survey collects data for total cattle inventory and the components of that total, including beef cows, milk cows, bulls, replacement heifers, other steers and heifers, and calves.
-Calf crop (calves born from the previous year), cattle on feed, death loss from the previous year, on-farm slaughter, breeding animal values, and grazing fees data are also collected.
-In addition, data are collected for total cattle grazing on small grain pastures in Kansas, Oklahoma, and Texas.
+Scope and Purpose: The Cattle Inventory surveys are conducted semi-annually in January and July.
+The January Cattle Survey targets cattle and calf producers in the U.S., excluding Alaska, and the July Cattle Survey excludes both Alaska and Hawaii.
+The surveys collect data for total cattle inventory and the components of that total, including beef cows, milk cows, bulls, replacement heifers, other steers and heifers, cattle on feed, and calves.
+The January survey collects calf crop (calves born from the previous year), death loss from the previous year, slaughter for consumption, breeding animal values, and grazing fees data.
+Data are also collected for total cattle grazing on small grain pastures in Kansas, Oklahoma, and Texas.
 Every five years a Cattle and Calf Predator and Non-Predator Loss Survey is conducted nationally and incorporated as part of the January Cattle Survey; in other years a similar but less comprehensive survey is conducted by Wyoming.
+The five-year Cattle and Calf Predator and Non-Predator Loss Survey is a federal program survey, and the Wyoming-only survey is a state reimbursable survey, conducted in the other years.
+The July survey collects mid-year and projected-year calf crop data and mid-year death loss data.

-Survey Timeline: The reference date for the January Cattle Survey is January 1 with a data collection period of approximately 15 calendar days.
+Survey Timeline: The reference dates for the January and July Cattle Surveys are January 1 and July 1 with data collection periods of 15 days, respectively, surrounding the reference date.
 Field Offices may begin data collection one day prior to the reference date.
 Data collection continues until a scheduled ending date and Field Offices have about 4 or 5 business days to complete editing and analysis, execute the summary, and interpret the survey results.
-The Agricultural Statistics Board must perform the national review, reconcile state estimates to the national estimates, and prepare the official estimates for release in 5 or 6 business days.
-The estimates are released to the public on the last Friday in January.
+The Agricultural Statistics Board must perform the national review, reconcile state estimates to the national estimates for the January survey only, and prepare the official estimates for release in 5 or 6 business days.
+The January survey is the larger of the two surveys with estimates submitted by all states.
+The estimates are released to the public on the last Friday in January and the second to the last Friday in July.

-Sampling: The target population for the January Cattle Survey is all agricultural establishments with one or more head of cattle on the land operated.
+Sampling: The Cattle Inventory surveys are conducted in January and July of each year.
+The January survey is the larger of the two surveys.
+The July survey is a subset of the January survey and includes a reduced-list sample of the larger cattle operations.
+For most states the target population for the January Cattle Survey is all agricultural establishments with one or more head of cattle on the land operated.
+A lower boundary, such as 20 head, is used in a few states to establish the population.
 NASS uses a dual frame approach, consisting of list frame and area frame components, to provide complete coverage of this target population.
-The January Cattle Survey is conducted in every state except Alaska.
+The January Cattle Survey is conducted in every state except Alaska, and the July survey additionally excludes Hawaii.